cylc/cylc-doc/src/appendices/site-user-config-ref.rst

 .. note::

    The test battery reads
-   ``global-tests.rc`` instead of the normal site/user
+   ``flow-tests.rc`` instead of the normal site/user
-   global config files.
+   global config files (from the same locations, however).

 [test battery] ``->`` remote host with shared fs